united-security-providers/usp-core-waap-killercoda/usp-core-waap-basic/step3/info.md

 <details>
 <summary>solution</summary>

-First create the Core WAAP instance using
+First create the USP Core WAAP instance using

 ```shell
 kubectl apply -f juiceshop-core-waap.yaml
 ```{{exec}}

-and wait for its readiness...
+Then wait for its readiness using

 ```shell
 kubectl wait pods \